smithy-lang/smithy-rs/design/src/rfcs/rfc0026_improve_client_error_ergonomics.md

 The refactor that implemented [RFC-0022] added the `into_service_error()` method on `SdkError` that infallibly converts the `SdkError` into the concrete error type held by the `SdkError::ServiceError` variant.
-This improvement let customers discard the transient failures to immediately handle modeled errors returned by the service.
+This improvement lets customers discard transient failures and immediately handle modeled errors returned by the service.

 Despite this, the code is still quite verbose.